-Item 4) A method to protect water quality will be required. which typically includes a maintenance agreement for filtration structures.
+Item 4) A method to protect water quality will be required, which typically includes a maintenance agreement for filtration structures.

-Because this application is incomplete in addressing County requirements. resulting revisions and additions will necessitate further review comment and possibly different or additional requirements. ======= UPDATED ON FEBRUARY 16 2006 BY DAVID W
+Because this application is incomplete in addressing County requirements, resulting revisions and additions will necessitate further review comment and possibly different or additional requirements. ======= UPDATED ON FEBRUARY 16, 2006 BY DAVID We have a property of the ATTACHMENT APPLICATION

-ATTACHMENT\S APPLICATION